BrianSipple/ember-route-shy-component/README.md

 ```

 <h2><a name='blacklist-configuration'>Configuring the Blacklist</a></h2>

-Because it's meant to be an edge-case utility as opposed to a design driver. `route-shy-component` operates around a blacklist.
+Because it's meant to be an edge-case utility as opposed to a design driver, `route-shy-component` operates around a blacklist.

 [Regular expressions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions) offer a powerful way to control where/when the component will be displayed.
-Any item in the blacklist that is a regular expression will be [matched](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/match) against `currentRouteName`.
+Any item in the blacklist that is a regular expression will be [tested](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/RegExp/test) against `currentRouteName`.
 Otherwise, `route-shy` will attempt to perform a direct string comparison.

 An effective approach for setting the list would be to prepare it as bound data -- in any of the [places that your template would already be getting its data from](https://guides.emberjs.com/v2.3.0/templates/handlebars-basics/).